 Monitoring your AWS root account usage

-Preventing unauthorised access to an AWS root account
+Preventing unauthorized access to an AWS root account

 When creating your first AWS account (which will be your root account), you must enforce multi-factor authentication (MFA) on the account.
 To keep your account even more secure, you can use a physical hardware MFA device such as a YubiKey instead of the standard authenticator phone apps.